MYOB is seeking to sub-let the top two floors of its new headquarters in Melbourne’s inner-east Cremorne.

 In March, 2017, the software group expanded in Cremorne, sub-letting part of Investec’s high-profile 449 Punt Rd from carsales.com.au.

-The following year MYOB moved employees from Punt Road to 167 Cremorne St after almost doubling its tenancy to c5250 sqm.
+The following year MYOB moved employees from Punt Rd to 167 Cremorne St after almost doubling that tenancy.

-The occupier also started branding itself at the Stitches complex – suspending two enormous banners on part of the office abutting Citylink.
+The occupier also started branding itself at the Stitches complex – suspending two enormous banners facing Citylink.

 When it pre-committed with Caydon, the IT company said it would become Cremorne’s biggest occupier.

-In fact, that title will belong to employment website seek.com.au which in 2019 announced it would quit St Kilda Rd for about 20,000 sqm of an office Gus Cooper and Michael Gannon’s Cremorne Properties is building at 60-88 Cremorne St.
+In fact, that title will belong to employment website seek.com.au which in 2019 announced it would quit St Kilda Rd for about 20,000 sqm of Gus Cooper and Michael Gannon’s 60-88 Cremorne St.

 The same developers are planning an 11,500 sqm-plus commercial complex with a public plaza at 68-88 Green St, Cremorne.